What is Stock Music? (Ultimate Guide)

 Royalty-free music is not a type of music; it’s a type of license that stock music libraries sell.
 Therefore, library music (stock music) can be sold with a royalty-free license.
 This means the customer can license music and use it several times without paying additional clearance fees.

 The term royalty-free yields too much confusion, usually on the part of the customers.
-Check out my Royalty-Free Music Guide to learn more about the details of royalty-free music.
+To learn more about it, check out my royalty-free music guide.

 In a sentence, stock music is not royalty-free music, although sometimes it’s used interchangeably.